 Indian Film Studies, Indian literature, Visual Culture, Environmental Humanities, Ethics, Cultural Studies, Gender and Women's Studies, Medical Humanities, Sociology of Health and Illness, Social Gerontology, Family and Kinship Studies, and Contemporary Literature.

 Anagha Anil is a first-year PhD student.
 Her research centers around the corpothetics of Communist iconography in contemporary Kerala.

 Sandeep Dubey is a first-year PhD student.
 His research engages with the discourse on madness in literary and philosophical traditions of South Asia; and attempts to articulate a poetics of madness.

-Raghu Menon is a first year PhD Student.
+Raghu Menon is a second year PhD Student.
 He is working on the concept of time in the works of Gilles Deleuze.

-Urmila G is a second year PhD Student.
+Urmila G is a final year PhD Student.
 She is working on the literary works of three twentieth century Malayalam women writers- Lalithambika Antharjanam, Saraswati Amma and Rajelakshmi.